bibek22/blog/content/computer-programming-third-year.md

 We defined a struct named `item`.
 It has an integer named data and a pointer to a `struct item`.

-That is every instance of struct item has a reference (pointer) to another instance of self item itself.
+That is every instance of `struct item` has a reference (pointer) to another instance of `struct item` itself.

-Hence, it's called self-referential.
+Hence the name self-referential.

 What is the use of doing this?
 Well, these are just like arrays but unlike array, you don't have to know how many items there are going to be in the array at the time of declaration.
 You can keep adding at the end of the data as you go.